Withdrawing

 Exit Interview when not returning to Bradley University for the next semester:

-During the semester, if a student decides to transfer to another school, he/she should contact the Center for Student Support Services.
+During the semester, if a student decides to leave Bradley University for any reason, they should contact Student Support Services.
 An exit interview will be conducted either in person or via email by calling (309) 677-3910.
 The exit interview will only take a couple of minutes.